CLOSER-Cohorts/training-development/foundation/Example.md

 1219	|  2	| 16	| 2	|[closed data] |[closed data] | 1	| 1	| 2	| 2
 1220	|  1	| 16	| 2	|[closed data] |[closed data] | 1	| 1	| 2	| 2

+The full dataset has been deposited on the UK Data Service and [can be seen here](https://datacatalogue.ukdataservice.ac.uk/studies/study/7058#details).

 ARK.
 Young Life and Times Survey, 2011 [computer file].
 ARK www.ark.ac.uk/ylt [distributor], May 2012